September 2020 (Revised January 2021)

 Spotlight Youth Theatre’s 2020-2021 season is a diverse mix of classic and new material that will showcase our performers’ acting skills.
-Read descriptions of the six shows to expect October through January:
+Read descriptions of the five shows to expect October through February:

 - Oct.
 30-Nov.
 1: The Soul of Frankenstein

 - Dec.
 20-22: Wanted: Santa Claus

 - Jan.
 2: Cinderella: A Rock & Roll Fairytale

 - Feb.
 5-7: Whatever, Just Wash Your Hands

 - Spring productions: Desperate Housewives of Shakespeare and Playfest: Go the Distance (three one-act shows by new playwrights)

 As local theatre learns to keep creating during the pandemic, Spotlight is trying new programming formats to keep performers and patrons safe.
 Artistic Director Kenny Grossman set the schedule for the first half of the season first, in order to learn the best approaches to take for the spring schedule.

 “Our theme for the new season is ‘Create,'” Grossman says.
 “Artists create.
 Through theatre we hope to create joy, fun, peace, understanding, silliness, suspense, vision, and friendship with original works and even an old classic, performed safe and onstage.”